 I’ve read Lee’s more recent book but I’ll think about ordering The Trouble with Physics.

 As to the term crackpot and the hostility of some physicists/cosmologists towards independent ideators, it greatly disturbs me.
 I get it that physics/cosmologists/astronomers get peppered with ideas which are largely nonsensical, but I still don’t think that should be a license to be a bully.
 These ideators are people too and they are excited and they do genuinely think they are on to something, even if they aren’t.
 And then they get crushed by their heroes.
 Wow, it is such a bad look for the fields.
 Plus, if you think every paradox and open problem is an indicator that something major is wrong, and if you listen to Sabine, Lee, Roger and others that THEY think something is wrong then it’s gonna be really bad for the field when that is discovered and all those mistaken interpretations come to light.
 Also, I think that the intellectual superiority and hostility is a carry down from the early days of physics and while ideators like me do get the heck beaten out of us, I can’t really imagine what it must be like inside the field as a new person with ideas and being told directly or indirectly “shut up and calculate” or any of the other intellectual mind games people play.
-No wonder so many of them feel like the deck is stacked against them, and often they are right.
+No wonder so many new entrants to STEM feel like the deck is stacked against them, and often they are right.

 There are so many more neutral or kind ways to deal with these eager ideators.
-1) ignore them, 2) mute them, 3) block them – although that is sort of aggressive if they can see that, 4) if you feel compelled to respond, just have a short canned answer something like “Thank you for sharing your ideas, but I will not be engaging because I am entirely focused on my own work.”
+1) ignore them, 2) mute them, 3) block them – although blocking is sort of aggressive if the enthusiast can see that, 4) if you feel compelled to respond, just have a short canned answer something like “Thank you for sharing your ideas, but I will not be engaging because I am entirely focused on my own work.”
 That’s not hurtful.
-5) The field could even have some fun with it – create a reddit forum for the ideators with some rules that they must state their idea in N words or less, with no appeal to myth, and as scientifically or logically as they can muster.
-Let the ideators themselves rate the ideas and a few scientists agree to look at the top M per quarter or year.
+5) The field could even have some fun with it – create a reddit forum for the ideators with some rules that they must state their idea in M words or less, with no appeal to myth, and as scientifically or logically as they can muster.
+Let the ideators themselves rate the ideas and a few scientists agree to look at the top ones each quarter or year.
 You never know, a gem might appear.
 6) #5 with an entry fee and the proceeds go some to the reviewers of the top M (again let the ideators winnow down the mass of entries) and some of the proceeds go to a good cause.
 Everyone is happy.

-As for me, I have been ideating on a TOE for 2.5 years and have a unique approach of starting where Planck left off, with Planck radius particles that can carry from 0 to Planck energy and are charged, immutable and conserved.
-Take duos of those particles and toss them into a 3D Euclidean void at a certain particle density and energy density (two free parameters) and I think the universe will emerge.
+As for me, I have been ideating on a TOE for 2.5 years and have a unique approach of starting where Planck left off, with Planck scale point charge particles that can carry from 0 to Planck energy and are charged, immutable and conserved.
+Take duos of those particles and toss them into a 3D Euclidean void at a certain particle density and energy density (two free parameters) and the universe will emerge.
 Using just logic alone you can come to some fantastic ideas.
 If they are immutable, there is no singularity.
 Then what happens?
 Well maybe those SMBH are jetting them out?
 So you go through all the outreach material and you find out that bang theory doesn’t require a single place or time.
 And you find out that inflation must still be going on, but we can’t see it.
 And you find out about pocket universes and multiverses from Dr. Guth.

 And then you have to deal with some of the issues.
 What about the event horizon?
 Surely a core of Planck particles at Planck energy in an SMBH could overpower an event horizon of its own making, right?
 Maybe spin is involved, maybe the frame dragging around the polar axis creates a vortex that allows lower energy spacetime aether to approach the event horizon and bang, the jet breaches.
 Ok, so what about expansion?
 Ok, you scratch your head on your fledgling ideas and it dawns on you, hey wait a second, if spacetime is an aether and each galaxy AGN SMBH occassionally and independently erupts in a bang and if Planck plasma inflates from Planck density to what we can observe, then you struggle and it dawns on you – what if expansion is galaxy local!
 Sure, that makes sense, if inflation comes from the jet each galaxy will expand INTO its neighbors.
 So now you have repositioned the bang, crunch, and expansion local to galaxies.
 And galaxies are your ‘pocket universes’ in the multiverse.
 Much more parsimonious.
 Oh, and you get crunch for free because it is a black hole and that is nice for all the bright scientists who’s math shows a crunch (Roger, Lee, etc.).
 And you have expansion but not universe outward, galaxy outward, so it’s in opposition and nothing is going anywhere fast and now the Hubble tension goes away and you realize that oh, those measurements vary because photons take different paths through different galaxies, each of which is in a different stage of a general recycling process.
 Yeah, you still have some issues to work out with the idea of an ‘accelerating’ universe but you have enough mechanisms now that you will chip away at that issue.